BakareTobias/computer_vision/README.md

 ## Modules
-The modules are built on principles of Obect Oriented Programming.
-This makes it easy to reuse basic functions for as subject and landmark detection
+The modules are the foundation of the following projects.
+They are python Classes that make it easy to reuse basic MediaPipe functions e.g. subject detection, landmark detection.

 ## Hand based Projects